CTOpenData/open-data-handbook/docs/_open_data_resources/data_stories.md

 A number of different data visualization tools can be used to create charts, tables, maps, and other data visualizations to embed in a data story.
 Data visualizations that are responsive and interactive work best.
 Consider linking your data visualizations to datasets hosted on the Open Data Portal so that the visualizations update when the underlying data is updated.
 This allows you to create dashboards that update automatically along with the data.

-Refer to the [Data Visualization Guide](https://portal.ct.gov/-/media/CT-Data/Data-Visualization-Guidelines.pdf){:target="_blank"} for more detailed guidance on developing data visualizations.
+Refer to the [Data Visualization and Accessibility Guidelines](https://ctopendata.github.io/data-visualization-guidelines/){:target="_blank"} for more detailed guidance on developing data visualizations.

 ### 6. Open Data Coordinator review of data story.